RedeemTafadzwa/Motor-Claims-Reserving-IBNR-Analysis/README.md

 An actuarial review was required to:

-Clean and validate raw claims transaction data
-Build a cumulative paid claims development triangle Apply the Chain-Ladder reserving method
+1)Clean and validate raw claims transaction data 2)Build a cumulative paid claims development triangle 3)Apply the Chain-Ladder reserving method
-Estimate the required IBNR reserve
+4)Estimate the required IBNR reserve

 The objective was to support more accurate reserving and improve portfolio profitability monitoring.